NajiElKotob/Awesome-PowerPlatform/README.md

 ## Power BI
 Delivers insights for analyzing data.
 It can share those insights through data visualizations which make up reports and dashboards to enable fast, informed decisions.
-[Awesome Power BI](https://github.com/NajiElKotob/Awesome-Power-BI) - Hundreds of resources and references.
+[Awesome Power BI](https://github.com/NajiElKotob/Awesome-Power-BI) - Hundreds of resources and references 💛

 -----